SLionB/springboot-multiline-parser/README.md

 ```
 #This line should have beeen commented out
 #@include configs.d/openshift/filter-post-*.conf
-#The following 2 new lines should have been added just below the previous one
+#The following line is needed just below the previous for OCP 3.9 and 3.10.Don't use it for 3.6 and 3.7
 @include configs.d/openshift/filter-post-genid.conf
+#The following line should be add to the end of INGRESS block
 @include configs.d/user/filter-post-springboot.conf
 ```
 10. Create a new ConfigMap for the Fluentd plugins: